Please take care of me...

 If your terrarium is in a colder room, we may recommend that you water your terrarium less frequently — around once every 3 weeks.

 Notice: All succulents are unique, and you may need to pay close attention to your plant to find its perfect watering schedule.
 The watering instructions above are what we have personally found to work for us in our shop.
-Please keep in mind that the environment you keep your succulent or terrarium in may differ from ours and no two plants are alike, therefore your watering routine may not be exactly the same.
+Please keep in mind that the environment you keep your succulent or terrarium in may differ from ours and no two plants are alike.
+Therefore, your watering routine may not be exactly the same as ours.
 We strongly recommend checking on your plant and its soil to learn how much water your plant needs and how frequently it needs it.

 Airplant Care Guide